bcgov/sso-requests/app/jest/my-dashboard/README.md

   - Test Coverage:
     1. THEN there should have the button name displaied as `+ Add New Team Members`;
-    2. WHEN client click on the `+ Add New Team Members` button to add member(s), THEN the `Add a New Team Member` modal will show up, AND within the modal, client should be able to open correct hyper link page after click on the link, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, WHEN client click on the `Confirm` button, THEN the new member will be invited to the team, if the email address is valid;
+    2. WHEN client click on the `+ Add New Team Members` button to add member(s), THEN the `Add a New Team Member` module will show up, AND within the module, client should be able to open correct hyper link page after click on the link, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, WHEN client click on the `Confirm` button, THEN the new member will be invited to the team, if the email address is valid;
     3. THEN there should have the table column headers displaied as `Status`, `Email`, `Role`, and `Actions`;
     4. THEN corresponding members from the team should be listed in the member table;
-    5. WHEN client click on the trash bin icon to delete a member, THEN the `Delete Team Member` modal will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the member will be deleted;
+    5. WHEN client click on the trash bin icon to delete a member, THEN the `Delete Team Member` module will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the member will be deleted;
     6. WHEN client click on the arrow icon to resend invitation,